IUPAC nomenclature of organic chemistry: Amides

 Amides (R\sC(=O)NH2) take the suffix "-amide", or "-carboxamide" if the carbon in the amide group cannot be included in the main chain.
-The prefix form is both "carbamoyl-" and "amido-", e.g., HCONH2 methanamide, CH3CONH2 ethanamide.
+The prefix form is "carbamoyl-". e.g., HCONH2 methanamide, CH3CONH2 ethanamide.

 Amides that have additional substituents on the nitrogen are treated similarly to the case of amines: they are ordered alphabetically with the location prefix N: HCON(CH3)2 is N,N-dimethylmethanamide, CH3CON(CH3)2 is N,N-dimethylethanamide.